seatable-data/api/dtable-web-v2.1/access-token.md

 > ```

-## Get A Base's Read-only Access Token via Share Link
+## Get A Base's Access Token via Invite Link

-Get the read-only access token to a base via its external share link token.
+Get the access token to a base via its invite link token.

 **URL Structure**